bensch98/git-merge/docs/index.rst

-.. gitmerge documentation master file, created by sphinx-quickstart on Fri Mar  4 22:29:22 2022.
+..
+Gitmerge documentation master file, created by sphinx-quickstart on Fri Mar 11 22:14:15 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gitmerge's documentation!
+Welcome to Gitmerge's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 .. include:: gitmerge.rst